gavinmcfarland/personal-site/content/collections/posts/creating-your-first-industry-standard-npm-package.md

 status: draft
 ---

-Recently I set about creating my own preprocessor and I even though I've created several packages before there have been some areas of maintaining and publishing a package that didn't fully understand.
+Test Recently I set about creating my own preprocessor and I even though I've created several packages before there have been some areas of maintaining and publishing a package that didn't fully understand.
 [I stumbled across a few things that might help others while not only trying to create a NPM package – but also one that is ready to be used by people.]

 In this article I'll cover how to: